MD2SA/DonkeyKong/README.md

     - [x] Remove main List and leave only HashMap
 - [x] Fix found bugs in game mechanics
   - [x] Bomb not exploding alone
+  - [ ] Stacking bombs in the same place
   - [x] Trap with weird activation
-- [ ] Refactor gravity logic for more realistic behavior
+- [ ] Refactor gravity logic for more realistic behavior ( do not allow to move while falling )
 - [ ] Implement pathfinding system for entities to find Manel
+- [ ] Consider enemies not attacking each other nor trigger traps

 ## 🚀 New Features
 - [ ] Add new levels or maps